The Cosmological Constant Problem and Quantum Spacetime Reference Frame

-For the reason that time or frequency can be conveniently measured by redshifts of distant spectral lines in cosmic observations, they could be used for good clocks far away testing the effect at cosmic distance.
+For the reason that time or frequency can be conveniently measured by redshifts of distant spectral lines in cosmic observations, they could be used as idea clocks distant from us to test the effect at cosmic distance.
 The clock time uncertainty can also be interpreted in terms of a redshift uncertainty or broadening.
 Although many physics affect the redshift broadening such as thermal fluctuation, a prediction may be testable: the ratio of the inherent quantum variance of redshift to its mean-squared equals